alexortner/kubernetes-on-raspberry-pi/apps/2_ledStrip_ws2813/README.md

 - DI --> GPIO 18
 - 5V --Y one of the 5V pins

-## Systen Options

-Depending on the use case one have to activate some hardware options on the Raspberry Pi.

-## Build docker image for arm64
+## Build docker image

-Depending on the system you are using you have either to use a crossbuilder or install Docker on a Raspberry Pi and build there.
-If you are a user of a new Mac Book with M1 arm64 chip you are lucky and can build directly local

 The Docker images are very basic.
-We just install a libary to grace fully shotdown the Python app, some hardware driver for Python and copy in the Pythin code
+We just install a libary to grace fully shotdown the Python app, some hardware driver for Python and copy in the Python code to switch the LED on and off.

 ```
 FROM python